Strand PHIL.IV Volunteering and Service

 - chart paper and markers or whiteboard for T-chart

-- student copies of Handout One: Rubric
+- copies of the handout below: Rubric

 The Blue Sky Envisioning Activity facilitates discussions about what students are passionate about and the project goals.
 This optional activity is ideal for big picture planning.